quinscape/automaton-js/docs/concepts.md

 ### Process Scope

-The process scope implementation must be the default process module export and can have any name.
+The default export of the module must be a mobx decorated process scope definition which can have any name.
+The process scope defines the basic data-model for the process which is observed by the view components.

  ```js
 import {